 If you started your Isle of Skye road trip at a reasonable time, then you’ll be able to hike this around mid-day.

 If you’re visiting in the summer, then hiking around sunset time would also be quite pleasant!
 We visited in winter so day light wasn’t on our side and we set off on the hike at 10 am.

 Ps, bring a camera, because it's TOO easy to take amazing travel pictures here.

-After you walk to the Old Man of Storr, you would still have time to visit a couple of more sights before you head to a campsite, or opt for wild camping for the night!
+After you walk to the Old Man of Storr, you would still have time to visit a couple of more sights before you head to a campsite for the night!

 The Kilt rock itself is pretty unique because it’s supposedly shaped like a Kilt (I think I can kind of get it), but there’s also a pretty beautiful waterfall here.
 It’s also got great viewpoints out to the sea where you can spot dolphins and seals at certain times of the year.

 So it’s a good place to just relax with a hot drink.

 But, the other REALLY cool thing about this spot is the dinosaur prints.

 I love dinosaur history, and there have been dinosaur discoveries on the Isle of Skye which is cool and you can find out about it here, and at the museum which is close to this spot too (it was closed when we visited!)

 Definitely one of the more unique things to see on the Isle of Skye, and something I wasn’t expecting!